andreamll/ursolao-node-api/README.md

 ### Prerequisites

 Check if you can access the database.
-In case of disaster, don't worry, you can test with: https://ursolao-api.herokuapp.com
+In case of disaster, don't panic, you can test accessing: https://ursolao-api.herokuapp.com
 ```
 telnet ursolao.cbuk8awyqduu.us-east-1.rds.amazonaws.com 3306
 ```